-Gelman, Himmelfarb, Burns, and VSTC Libraries will be open and operating for the spring 2021 semester with some restrictions listed below.
+Gelman, Himmelfarb, Burns, and VSTC Libraries are open and operating for the spring 2021 semester with some restrictions listed below.
 Eckles Library will remain closed during the spring 2021 semester.

 What hours will the libraries be open?

 Building hours for all libraries are subject to change at any time throughout the semester.

-- The Gelman Library will be open for the spring semester.
+- The Gelman Library is open for the spring semester.
 See Gelman hours on the library website.

-- The Himmelfarb Health Sciences Library will be open for the spring semester.
+- The Himmelfarb Health Sciences Library is open for the spring semester.
 See Himmelfarb hours on the library website.

-- The VSTC Library will be open for the spring semester.
+- The VSTC Library is open for the spring semester.
 Unlike in previous semesters, VSTCL will not be open 24-hours with GWorld tap access.
 During the spring 2021 semester, VSTCL access will only be available to patrons during staffed hours.
 See VSTCL hours on the library website.

 - The Jacob Burns Law Library is open only for Grab & Go book pickup and “emergency one-time access” for students needing to access materials from the library’s reserve collection, including casebooks.
 See Spring 2021 Information Guide for the Burns Law Library.